 Should Value Investors Buy These Finance Stocks?

-One company to watch right now is HomeStreet (HMST).
-HMST is currently sporting a Zacks Rank of #2 (Buy), as well as a Value grade of A. The stock is trading with a P/E ratio of 10.83, which compares to its industry's average of 12.45.
-Over the last 12 months, HMST's Forward P/E has been as high as 12.44 and as low as 8.43, with a median of 10.04.
+First American Financial (FAF) is a stock many investors are watching right now.
+FAF is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
+The stock holds a P/E ratio of 11.34, while its industry has an average P/E of 27.88.
+Over the last 12 months, FAF's Forward P/E has been as high as 11.96 and as low as 8.57, with a median of 10.57.

-Value investors also use the P/S ratio.
-The P/S ratio is is calculated as price divided by sales.
+Value investors also frequently use the P/S ratio.
+This metric is found by dividing a stock's price with the company's revenue.
 This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
-HMST has a P/S ratio of 2.71.
-This compares to its industry's average P/S of 2.95.
+FAF has a P/S ratio of 0.91.
+This compares to its industry's average P/S of 0.98.

-Finally, we should also recognize that HMST has a P/CF ratio of 8.99.
-This figure highlights a company's operating cash flow and can be used to find firms that are undervalued when considering their impressive cash outlook.
-HMST's P/CF compares to its industry's average P/CF of 11.44.
-Over the past 52 weeks, HMST's P/CF has been as high as 10.36 and as low as 6.33, with a median of 7.72.

-If you're looking for another solid Financial - Savings and Loan value stock, take a look at Waterstone Financial (WSBF).
-WSBF is a # 2 (Buy) stock with a Value score of A.
+Investors could also keep in mind Fidelity National Financial (FNF), an Insurance - Property and Casualty stock with a Zacks Rank of # 2 (Buy) and Value grade of A.

 Click to get this free report